byte-burner/bb-core/CONTRIBUTING.md

     - EditorConfig for VS Code
     - ESLint
     - GitLens
-    - Vim (Optional - But you should learn it!)
+    - Vim (Optional - But good to learn it!)

 ### Building the app
  1. cd src/scripts